Selection Rules for Quasi-Bound States in the Continuum: Selection Rules

 \subsection{Deriving the Coupling Condition}

-To derive the selection rules reported in Figs.~\ref{fig9} and~\ref{fig10}, we begin by determining the coupling from free space to vertically propagating waveguide modes with symmetries classified in Section~\ref{B2}.
-In particular, we determine under which conditions the free-space coupling coefficient, $\gamma_e$, is non-vanishing:
+To derive the selection rules reported in Figs.~\ref{fig9} and~\ref{fig10}, we study the end-fire coupling of free-space light normally incident to a semi-infinite 2D photonic crystal supporting the modes depicted in Fig.~\ref{fig3} and Fig.~\ref{fig4}.
+As described in Sec.~\ref{B2}, there is a \textit{1:many} correspondence preserving in-plane symmetries between the modes excited by this end-fire coupling and the modes excited in a finite-height PCS (under the assumptions that the cross-section is invariant along the $z$ direction, whose substrate and superstrate are isotropic media).
+At normal incidence, the two cases therefore have identical selection rules with respect to in-plane symmetry breaking, and so we may proceed with the simpler case of end-fire coupling.
+The multiplicity of modes of the PCS differentiated by the modal index $n$ have identical selection rules; it is only the in-plane symmetries that are relevant.
+In particular, we determine under which conditions the end-fire coupling coefficient, $\gamma_e$, is non-vanishing:

-where we exclude a normalization factor for simplicity (it does not affect whether $\gamma_e$ vanishes) and evaluate the integral over the area, $A$, of a unit cell.
+where $\hat{\boldsymbol{z}}$ is the unit vector in the $z$ direction and bold symbols refer to vector quantities.
+We exclude a normalization factor for simplicity (it does not affect whether $\gamma_e$ vanishes) and evaluate the integral over the area, $A$, of a unit cell.
 Here, we take the incident field to be a normally incident planewave, with electric field

 and magnetic field

 where $\eta_0$ is the impedance of free space.
 And the mode has electric field

 and magnetic field